• Skip to primary navigation

 Notes

-• Store leftovers in the fridge for up to 4 days.
-Make sure to let the sauce cool before placing it in an airtight container.
+Storing leftovers: Store leftovers in the fridge for up to 4 days.

-• Freeze the sauce in plastic bags to save space in the freezer.
-It will last for up to 3 months.
+Freezing leftovers: Freeze the sauce in plastic bags to save space in the freezer.
+It will be good for up to 3 months.
+Let it thaw in the fridge overnight before reheating, for best results.

-• Reheating in the microwave: let it thaw in the fridge overnight.
-Microwave it in a microwave-safe dish at 1-minute increments.
+Reheating in the microwave: Microwave it in a microwave-safe dish in 1-minute increments, stirring between.

-• Reheating on the stove: reheat in a pot over low to medium for a few minutes or until bubbling.
+Reheating on the stove: Reheat in a pot over low to medium for a few minutes, until bubbling.
+Stir frequently and add a bit of water if it starts to look dry.

 Nutrition